Astroua/TurbuStat/docs/tutorials/statistics/pca_example.rst

 .. image:: images/pca_design4_default.png

-Note that we have specified the output units for the both the spectral and spatial units.
+Note that we have specified the output units for the spectral and spatial units.
 By default, these would be kept in pixel units.
 The key properties are shown when `verbose=True`: a summary of the results with a plot of the covariance matrix (top left), the variance described by the principal components (bottom left) and the size-line width relation (right).
 The proportion of variance is the variance contained in the N eigenvalues kept.
+In this case, we consider all eigenvalues with values above 1e-4 to be important.
+In observational data, `min_eigval` should be set to the variance of the noise (square of the rms uncertainty).
+Typically, only the first :math:`\sim10` eigenvalues contain signal in observational data.

-In this case, we consider all eigenvalues with values above 1e-4 to be important. `index` is the slope of the size-line width relation, and `gamma` is the the slope with a correction factor applied (see `~turbustat.statistics.PCA.gamma`).
+In the output above `index` is the slope of the size-line width relation, and `gamma` is the the slope with a correction factor applied (see `~turbustat.statistics.PCA.gamma`).
 The sonic length is derived from the intercept of the size-line width relation using a default temperature of 10 K (see below on how to change this).

 Since these data are simulated, this example does not account for a finite beam size.
 If it did, however, we would want to deconvolve the spatial widths with the beam.
 To see this effect, let us assume these data have a 20" circular beam: